danb0b/danb0b.github.io/content/travel/02-genoa.md

 * no soap provided.
 No A/C (which was not necessarily expected, but it was really uncomfortable)
 * The french windows with the built-in seats below them are quite dangerous for the young ones.
 * No salt and pepper, or any condiments.
 EVERY AirBNB has salt and pepper, cmon!

+## Tuesday, July 11

+* First day of the conference.
+Mostly bio-related talks.
+* Met up with my old advisor, Mark, for lunch.
+* Got a behind-the-scenes tour of the Aquarium where the conference was held.
+We got to see lots of tanks
+* The welcome reception was really nice, but outside, and really hot.

+Sounds like mom and the kids had a blast in cinque terra.